eternal-io/museair/README.md

 <p align="right"><sup><b><i>English</i></b> 丨 <a href="README.zh-Hans.md">简体中文</a></sup></p>

-MuseAir is **a portable hashing algorithm** that heavily optimized for [performance](#benchmarks) and [quality](#quality), incorporating structures never before implemented.
+MuseAir is **a portable hash function** that heavily optimized for [performance](#benchmarks) and [quality](#quality), featuring novel, high-efficiency structures.
 It offers two variants: `Standard` and `BFast`.
 The latter is faster but slightly *lower* in quality.
 For detailed differences, refer to the [algorithm analysis](#algorithm-analysis) below.

-MuseAir is **not designed for cryptographic security** and should not be used for security-critical purposes like protection against malicious tampering.
-For such cases, consider SHA-3, Ascon, or Blake3 instead.
+MuseAir is **not designed for cryptographic security** and must not be used for security-critical tasks like protection against malicious tampering.
+For such use cases, consider using SHA-3, Ascon, or Blake3.

 MuseAir is **currently unstable** and its output may change between minor versions.
-Therefore, it is not yet recommended for persistent formats.
+As such, it is not recommended for use in persistent formats at this time.